ale-seme/ale-seme/README.md

 - 📻 I’m currently learning the principles of Embedded Software Engineering with Arduino and a course about microcontrollers
 - 🔋 I'm currently learning the principles of Electronics with a course on PCB design
 - 🧠 I have a background in psychology and worked in HR roles
 - 🕹️ Fun fact: Thought a microcontroller was a tiny joystick for mini-games.
-Turns out, it’s much more!